jhvanderschee/jekyllcodex/_posts/2017-12-07-interview-with-joost-van-der-schee.md

 ### What feature do you miss the most?

 Build speed is my main problem with Jekyll.
 Not for this website, as this one builds in under 5 seconds, but some of my client sites take several minutes to build.
 That is why I am currently porting this website to Hugo at [hugocodex.org](http://hugocodex.org){:.gray}.
-I want to be able to choose for Hugo when needed and might even switch to Hugo completely in the future.
+I want to be able to choose Hugo when needed and might even switch to Hugo completely in the future.

 ### Why is there so few Jekyll quality themes?